 “Anyway, Brogan’s right that we need him.”

-“You having more symptoms?”
+“You having more symptoms?” he asked her.

 She hesitated.
 “Alex gave me a neural suppressant and it did make the sketches come less frequently, but it’s a little like seeing through a cloud, so I stopped taking them.”